status-im/pm/notes/transcript11.md

 49:00 - 50:00

-Oskar: Just on the topic of what differences between this and having your own remote or whatever, if you're running everything yourself it's just one to one and there's no difference, but this also opens up, because if you ULC you can have multiple nodes right, you can have semi trusted set up, maybe you have multiple friends, and lets say you have LESS service in dapp node you can connect to multiple and you don't need to trust anyone but it's still, if you check that 3/5 still return the same hash and you're still better off, so that type of racing you can't do if you just have someone else's remote servers, so it's slightly more sophisticated as well, which I think is the difference.
+Oskar: Just on the topic of what differences between this and having your own remote or whatever, if you're running everything yourself it's just one to one and there's no difference, but this also opens up, because if you ULC you can have multiple nodes right, you can have semi trusted set up, maybe you have multiple friends, and lets say you have LES service in dapp node you can connect to multiple and you don't need to trust anyone but it's still, if you check that 3/5 still return the same hash and you're still better off, so that type of racing you can't do if you just have someone else's remote servers, so it's slightly more sophisticated as well, which I think is the difference.

 Igor: Yeah that's fair.